ec-europa/toolkit/docs/testing-project.md

 testing.

 ## PHPCS testing
-To run behat tests you can make use of the `test-run-phpcs` command.
+To run phpcs tests you can make use of the `test-run-phpcs` command.
 This will re-generate your phpcs configuration int `./phpcs.xml` and run it on your current codebase.